mcginleyireland/irishbaking.github.io/_posts/2021-10-30-traditional-irish-barmbrack-tea-version.md

 ---
 During Halloween there are two types of Barmbrack that are made.
-There is this one which is more fruit and more tea based.
-The other is less fruit and you add yeast to the mix.
+There is this one which has more fruit and more tea based.
+The other has less fruit and you add yeast to the mix.
 Both are great and we have a tradition of adding objects to the cake which I will get into below.

 ![Cake](https://irishbaking.ie/images/Cakes/Traditional_Irish_Barmbrack_Tea_Version/Image_2.jpg)